Logo or symbolic image representing commitment to anti-slavery at Commercial Waste Islington Modern Slavery Statement — Commercial Waste Islington

 • Whistleblowing support: protections against retaliation for those who report concerns.

-Document or calendar marking the annual review process Supplier audits and due diligence form a central pillar of our approach to managing risks in the Islington commercial waste sector.
+A cluttered indoor space, likely a storage room or part of a commercial premises, filled with various waste items.
+In the background, there are black and blue plastic rubbish bags stacked on a wooden shelf or surface, with some bags appearing full and bulging.
+In the foreground, multiple open cardboard boxes contain miscellaneous waste, including paper and miscellaneous items, while a large, gray cylindrical object, possibly a discarded appliance or ventilation duct, is partially visible.
+To the right, there is a wooden slatted or pallet-like structure, and the environment appears confined with neutral-toned walls and minimal natural light.
+The scene reflects typical rubbish accumulation that a professional waste management service like Commercial Waste Islington might handle in the London boroughs, demonstrating the types of waste collection and clearance required for commercial properties in the area.
+Supplier audits and due diligence form a central pillar of our approach to managing risks in the Islington commercial waste sector.
 We operate a risk-based audit programme that includes pre-contract checks, periodic site visits, verification of payroll and recruitment records, and assessment of subcontractor arrangements.
 Where higher risk is identified, we increase the frequency and depth of inspections and request remedial action plans.
 The audit process is designed to identify indicators of exploitation such as withheld wages, excessive working hours, confiscated identity documents or recruitment fees paid by workers.

 We invest in training for procurement and operational teams so staff can recognise signs of modern slavery in the commercial waste and rubbish collection workforce.
 Training covers reporting obligations, victim identification, and how to support workers safely and confidentially.
 Our audits are complemented by documentary reviews and, when necessary, independent third-party verification to validate findings and confirm compliance with our ethical standards.

-Commitment statement or team pledge to eradicate modern slavery Reporting channels are confidential, accessible and actively promoted across our operations.
+A collection of discarded plastic bottles of various colors, including green, clear, blue, and yellow, scattered on a white background.
+The bottles are visibly crushed and partially deformed, with some caps still attached, exhibiting textures of smooth plastic with ridges on the necks and embossed surfaces.
+The bottles are overlapping and oriented in different directions, with some lying flat and others tilted.
+This image illustrates waste materials that might be handled by commercial rubbish removal services, such as those provided by companies like Commercial Waste Islington, which operate within London postcode areas.
+The scene emphasizes the importance of proper disposal and recycling of plastic waste, often collected from commercial or industrial sites in the Islington area.
+The bright lighting highlights the transparency and colors of the bottles, emphasizing their plastic qualities and the environmental considerations linked to waste management in urban settings.
+Reporting channels are confidential, accessible and actively promoted across our operations.
 Workers, contractors and other stakeholders can raise concerns through internal reporting mechanisms and anonymous routes; all reports are triaged, investigated and escalated as appropriate.
 Investigations are carried out impartially, with attention to protecting victims and whistleblowers.
 We maintain clear case management procedures that document investigations, corrective measures and any contractual or legal remedies pursued.
 We do not tolerate retaliation and ensure that those who speak up are supported.

 As providers of Islington commercial waste services, we also require suppliers to implement their own anti-slavery policies and to demonstrate ongoing compliance through evidence, self-assessments and independent audits.
 Our supplier engagement includes clear performance indicators, contractual remedies for non-compliance and, where necessary, termination of relationships with organisations that fail to remediate identified issues.
 We encourage collaboration across the sector to raise standards for waste handlers, drivers, labour providers and subcontractors.